-Cl-Out bioremediation reduced high concentrations of TCE and daughter compounds in ground water at an industrial site near Newark, New Jersey to meet an aggressive redevelopment schedule.
+A brownfield plan included Cl-Out bioremediation to reduce high concentrations of TCE and other contaminants in ground water at an industrial site near Newark, New Jersey.
 Using a dynamic remediation plan, three applications of CL-Out microbes followed remediation progress sampling during the site preparation for construction.
 After reducing the maximum CVOC concentrations from over 8,000 ug/L to less than 20 ug/L, the site met the remediation goals and received a No Further Action Letter from NJDEP.
 For more information and a detailed case study, click here.